This post may contain affiliate links. Read our disclosure page for full details.

 Do you find that you’re constantly seeking and needing reassurance in a relationship?
 That was me just a few short years ago.

 Do you love me?
 How much?
 More than anything?
 More than anyone?
 Will you never leave me?
 Promise?
 What if you change your mind?

-At first glance, these questions might seem like the typical worries a young child might bring to their parents growing up.
-But, no these were questions I put to my husband Nathan at 26, 27, 28, and occasionally, at 29.
+These were questions I put to my husband (then-boyfriend) Nathan at 26, 27, 28, and occasionally, at 29.

 I’m no psychologist, but I know I had no deficit of love growing up.
 My mom loved me tremendously, was very affectionate, and provided for my every need.
 I never felt that I wasn’t loved or cared for.

 My father passed away when I was barely 3 years old.
 I have no real memory of him or of his death, and to be honest, I have never felt ‘actively’ sad about it.
 It’s like hearing about the passing of a distant relative you never met.
 And my mom was an amazing single parent, so I didn’t feel the lack of a second parent.
 But perhaps that idea of loss was integrated into my impressionable brain.
 Maybe it contributed to my future abandonment fears.